Press "Enter" to skip to content

 Libertarian Party of Colorado Reschedules Annual Convention for Late June

-The Libertarian Party of Colorado will hold its annual state convention in Holyoke next month.
-The event marks a change from an earlier announced date and venue.
+The Libertarian Party of Colorado will hold its annual state convention in Holyoke next month, publishing a change from an earlier announced date and venue.

 According to the posted call to convention, only current sustaining members of the state party and national lifetime members who have been registered Libertarians in Colorado for at least 90 days prior to the convention are eligible to serve as voting delegates.
-There is no cost to attend the business session for those delegates.
+The business session is free to attend for credentialed delegates.

 A preliminary agenda outlined in the call includes officer elections, proposed amendments to the party’s bylaws and platform, the consideration of resolutions, and any other business introduced from the floor.
 No information has been published as of this article about any scheduled guest speakers or social events.